michi84o/AccessBattle/README.md

   - Same user can login multiple times.
 Not sure if bug or feature.
   - Game might screw up if one client disconnects
   - Rematch does not work sometimes
+  - Exit Game does not work in single player

 - TODO
   - Interface for user database plugins